astropy/photutils/docs/user_guide/centroids.rst

 Masks can be input into each of these functions to mask bad pixels.
 Error arrays can be input into the two Gaussian fitting methods to weight the fits.
-Non-finite values (e.g., NaN or inf) in the data or error arrays are automatically masked
+Non-finite values (e.g., NaN or inf) in the data or error arrays are automatically masked.

 To calculate the centroids of many sources in an image, use the :func:`~photutils.centroids.centroid_sources` function.
 This function